UWCHR/describe-sea/README.md

 The datasets analyzed in this repository as of September 4, 2024 are available at the following link: https://drive.google.com/drive/folders/1N4uRkWTSTZx7zkSRc0fqyij6FouQN7SH?usp=drive_link

-To generate documentation produced by code in this repository, unzip the files at the link above in the `import/input/` directory in this repository.
+To generate documentation produced by code in this repository, unzip the files at the link above in the `import/input/` directory in this repository; these files are targetted by symlinks in `write/input/` which are required to Knit data appendix via `write/note/describe-sea.Rmd`.

 ### Data sources